The Higher Education Innovation Fund (HEIF)

 In 2017-18, HEFCE made available an additional £25m of HEIF to support delivery of the industrial strategy.
 This was followed by Research England increasing HEIF again for 2018-19.

 Because this additional funding was made available specifically for supporting the delivery of the UK’s Industrial Strategy, in the spring of 2018 we called for additional plans to sit alongside the existing institutional strategies.

 In August 2016, HEFCE asked institutions eligible for HEIF to complete an institutional five year strategy.
 These strategies, together with an overview report, may be found here.

-Research England will call for new strategies in 2019, as the basis for release of HEIF allocations from 2020-21.
+Research England expect to call for new five year strategic documents in the summer of 2020, to form the basis for release of HEIF allocations from the next planning period 2020-21 to 2024-25.